CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Your days are numbered.
-Use them to throw open the windows of your soul to the sun.
-If you do not, the sun will soon set, and you with it." - Marcus Aurelius</p>
+<p>"If our intellectual part is common, the reason also, in respect of which we are rational beings, is common: if this is so, common also is the reason which commands us what to do, and what not to do." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->